CHTC/chtc-website-source/_uw-research-computing/user-expectations.md

 This page lists important policies and expectations for using CHTC computing and data services.
-Our goal is to provide services that work well for **all users**, enabling us to support as much of campus as possible.
+Our goal is to support a community of users and a variety of research.
 If an individual user is taking action that negatively impacts our services, we reserve the right to deactivate their account or remove files without notice.